 Having said that, we at B & A Sector Watch, believe that now the stock market is one of several areas you can use in step 3 to diversify your assets and hold onto some kind of value despite all of the catabalistic forces out there chipping away at your store of value.
 One common example: if you have your own business or work for someone, you have an incentive (like employer matching funds) to use the 401k option and place your 401k money somewhere.
 Theoretically, you can invest that money into anything but collectibles.
 We can help broaden your investment choices, roll over a 401k or an IRA, or maybe even incentivize you to set up a self-directed Roth IRA or an annuity.
 The bottom line is to keep the stock market as part of your store of value as you go forward in life.
 Other areas where you can invest besides stocks are commodities, bonds, collectibles, hard assets (plants and equipment and patents), real estate, secured private party loans, life insurance and annuities.
 We have our ear to the ground every day.
-Our sources of information include Bloomberg TV, CNBC, and their respective web sites, Yahoo Finance, Investment News, Business News, Investor's Business Daily, as well as many other web sites.
-We get input from Guggenheim Funds, Pro Funds, TD Ameritrade in newsletters, Vanguard, Fidelity, BigCharts.com, and nearly two dozen weekly and monthly publications that we subscribe to which can give us investment ideas.
+Our sources of information include Bloomberg TV, CNBC, and their respective web sites, Yahoo Finance, Big Charts, etc. as well as other web sites.
+We get input from Guggenheim Funds, Pro Funds, Vanguard, Fidelity, BigCharts.com, and weekly and monthly publications that we subscribe to which can give us investment ideas.